GSL / All offers / Restoration of a dissolved British Virgin Islands (BVI) company.

 1. The applicant’s name and address;

-2. The reasons why the company needs to be restored (for example, the company has assets or is owed receivables by other parties).
-The reasons will need to be supported by documentary evidence;
+2. The reasons why the company needs to be restored (for example, the company has assets or is owed receivables by other parties); the reasons will need to be supported by documentary evidence;

 3. The company’s Memorandum and Articles of Association and Certificate of Incorporation (if not available, we can order duplicates from the Registrar);